 jpnevulator is released as Free Software under the GPL license.
 See the file COPYING in the source tarball for more information.

-If you have a question, please first read the FAQ.
+For your convenience you can find the manual page here.
+If after reading it you have a question, please next read the FAQ.
 It's kind of a pathetic FAQ file for now, but I bet your question is in it!

 Below is an example of the output one can see when reading from two serial devices at the same time: